Sierra Leone COVID-19 cases reach 104, with 2 new recoveries recorded | Sierra Leone News

-Sierra Leone has recorded 5 new cases of the COVID-19 pandemic, bringing the total number of cumulative confirmed cases to 105 and that was according to the Ministry of information and Communication daily status updates on the virus.
+Sierra Leone has recorded 5 new cases of the COVID-19 pandemic, bringing the total number of cumulative confirmed cases to 104 and that was according to the Ministry of Information and Communication daily status updates on the virus.

 All the new cases recorded today we’re from the Western Area Rural (outskirt of Freetown).
 Freetown is now the epicenter of the virus with a total of 92 cases both from Western Area Urban and Western Area Rural.